swarmtronics/AMPy/docs/source/tutorial/tutorial_main.rst

 |

-To extract the robots' trajectories from the video, we import the `Processor` class from `ampy.processing` and create the corresponding object:convert
+To extract the robots' trajectories from the video, we import the ``Processor`` class from ``ampy.processing`` and create the corresponding object:

 .. code-block:: python